 - Against an enemy with a considerable army size or a combo of archers and scouts.
 You must be cautious not to walk into your death by shoving your army without scouting information about where enemy army is located.
 In fact I would recommend you to focus on idling your town center to save up enough food to go up to Castle Age.
 Once at Castle Age first; feel free to shove into your opponent base with crossbowmen and micro your way in.

-23 Pop Archers is certainly a viable build order in any tier or skill level.
+23 Pop Archers is certainly a viable BO in any tier or skill level.
 Just learn to do some efficient walling to be ready against the worst of it.
 Do not forget that the biggest point of weakness of this build is Gold Miners.
 Build your military structures in front of your gold mines and prioritize protection first and foremost to your gold miners.
 Then your Woodline.

 One more tip, watch replays you lost and talk to yourself what you could have done better.
 Because next time you will react to those situation without second thoughts.